 The Paradise Islands of Belize, located in the less developed southern region of Belize's Barrier Reef, remain close to a pristine marine ecosystem.
 We'll kayak through the shallow reef-strewn waters, snorkel to our hearts content, go to sleep lulled by the sound of ocean waves breaking on the shore, and fill each day with lots of exercise, delicious food, and the kind of relaxation that stems from immersion in a very different world and way of life.
 Maximum group size: 12

 THIS TRIP IS FULL.
-To get on a waitlist, register for the trip (no deposit required).
+To get on the waitlist, please register for the trip (no deposit required).

 Saturday, March 10: Arrive at the Belize International Airport by 2pm today; you'll be met and transferred to the Biltmore Hotel where the group gathers at 3pm.
 From there we go to the Tropical Education Centre, adjacent to the Belize Zoo and our lodging for the first night.
 We will be staying in Forest Cabanas, situated in the midst of idyllic tropical pine forest with a network of interpretative trails and wildlife viewing platforms at our doorstep.
 You can start getting ready for the adventure at the Interpretive Centre, which details the diverse ecology of Belize and is an ideal introduction.
 About 6 pm we'll gather for introductions and share a "Welcome to Belize Dinner."
 If you're not too tired, we highly recommend joining us for an optional nocturnal tour of the Belize Zoo.
 Jaguars, ocelots, tapirs and other native species provide our first introduction to Belize's amazing wildlife.
 (Tour is by donation only - recommended $10-20US.)